snowplow-archive/snowplow.github.com/_posts/2016-08-08-snowplow-r82-tawny-eagle-released-with-kinesis-elasticsearch-service-support.md

 <h2 id="kes">1.
 Kinesis Elasticsearch Sink</h2>

 This release adds support to the Kinesis pipeline for loading of an Elasticsearch cluster over HTTP.
 This allows Snowplow to now load [Amazon Elasticsearch Service] [amazon-es-service], which only supports interaction over this API.
+(The Snowplow batch pipeline already supports loading of Elasticsearch Service for bad rows.)

 Under the covers we are using the excellent [Jest] [jest] library as our HTTP client until such time as Elasticsearch has an offical Java client for HTTP; this should be included in Elasticsearch 5.0.0 [per this ticket] [java-client-for-es].